noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklist - Template.md

         - [ ] Publish App update
             - See `MMF - Update Checklist - Template.md`
-                - [ ] If you udpate existing release instead of creating a new one – still don't forget to run:
+                - [ ] If you update existing release instead of creating a new one – still don't forget to run:
                     - >>> z mac-mouse-fix-update-feed; ./update;
                     - (Otherwise Sparkle signature will break)